DucManhPhan/DucManhPhan.github.io/_posts/2019-10-10-Understanding-about-Log4j-1.x-framework.md

 ## Wrapping up
 - Understanding configurations of Log4j 1.x such as all parts of Log4j, functionality of each part, ...
 - Configure xml or properties file easily.
+- In order to use Log4j 1.x in Spring boot, we can do like this [link](https://stackoverflow.com/questions/29225777/log4j-properties-in-spring-boot).

 <br>